-These crystal skin Shrimp Dumpling Suimono (clear soup) are a twist on the traditional har gow, a dim sum favorite.
+Crystal skin Shrimp Dumpling in Clear Soup is a twist on the traditional har gow, a dim sum favorite.
 They make a delicious appetizer.

 Every once in a while, it is fun to make something delicate like these crystal skin Shrimp Dumplings.
 They are not the easiest to make but the challenge can be very rewarding.
 They taste absolutely wonderful and are very pleasing to the eye.
 These dainty morsels can be served as an appetizer or a side dish.

 Shrimp Dumplings, are also known as har gow in a dim sum spread are normally served dry in little bamboo steam baskets.
 For this presentation, I combined them with suimono, an easy Japanese clear soup.
 I used instant dashi for convenience but you can easily make your own using my dashi stock recipe.
 You can also use chicken broth if preferred.

 This crystal skin dough was adapted from my mom-in-law’s recipe for another type of dumpling called chai koay.
 That will be a subject of a future post in Malaysian Chinese Kitchen.
 Unlike chai koay which is made in the shape of a money bag, I have decided to shape these like har gow.

 They look really pretty and translucent after steaming.
 You can eat them as is straight out of the steamer with dumpling sauce or soy sauce.
 I chose to make a simple clear soup to serve them in and use ponzu as the dipping sauce.
 Ponzu is a mix of soy sauce, citrus juice, dashi, and kelp.

 Similar Products Used in Making This Shrimp Dumpling in Clear Soup

 This post contains affiliate links.
 Please read my disclosure policy here.

 Circulon Genesis Stainless Steel Nonstick 5-Quart Covered Dutch Oven